amandabee/Sewing-Emoji/README.md

 # Sewing Needle

 The SEWING NEEDLE was set aside because the emoji sub-committee felt that it duplicated THREAD and that it wasn't visually distinctive.
-We worked with an illustrator to revise the image and I've been working on expanding the NEEDLE proposal to articulate clearly why it belongs in the characterset.
+We worked with an illustrator to revise the image and I've been working on expanding the NEEDLE proposal to articulate clearly why it belongs in the character set.

 The most recent version of the new proposal lives at: